stoplightio/spectral/docs/getting-started/3-rulesets.md

 For more information about creating Rulesets and Rules, see [Custom Rulesets](../guides/4-custom-rulesets.md).

-## Ruleset Properties

-There are three properties that can be used at the root level of a ruleset:

-- `rules` (required): An array of rules.
-- `formats` (optional): The format that the ruleset should apply to.
-For example `oas3` for any OpenAPI v3.x descriptions.
-- `extends` (optional): A reference to other rulesets.
-Used to extend and customize existing rulesets.

 ## Core Rulesets

 Spectral comes with two rulesets included: